-The annual ECDC Observership programme offers early- and mid-career scientists and health professionals the opportunity to visit ECDC in Stockholm and learn about the activities of the Centre, share their knowledge and experiences and engage with other observers and ECDC experts.
+The ECDC Observership programme offers early- and mid-career scientists and health professionals the opportunity to visit ECDC in Stockholm and learn about the activities of the Centre, share their knowledge and experiences and engage with other observers and ECDC experts.

 The main objectives of the ECDC Observership programme are:

 - To understand ECDC’s role and responsibilities in supporting European and global public health in the field of communicable diseases;

 - To understand the interplay between ECDC and competent bodies in the EU Member States, and WHO and other global public health actors;

 - To acquaint observers with public health microbiology, surveillance, scientific advice and epidemic intelligence at the EU level;

 - To share information on ECDC’s activities and key outputs and the way they are produced (e.g. risk assessments, scientific advice, support to laboratory network activities) and;

 - To facilitate networking between ECDC experts and the observers.

 Call for expression of interest from European learned societies and professional associations to participate in the ECDC Observership programme

 Since 2013 in early September, ECDC has organised a week-long orientation programme for observers that are members from European learned societies and professional associations.